chromaui/learnstorybook.com/content/intro-to-storybook/vue/en/composite-component.md

 A composite component isn’t much different than the basic components it contains.
 Create a `TaskList` component and an accompanying story file: `src/components/TaskList.vue` and `src/components/TaskList.stories.js`.

 Start with a rough implementation of the `TaskList`.
-You’ll need to import the `Task` component from earlier and pass in the attributes and actions as inputs.
+You’ll need to import the `Task` component from earlier and pass in the attributes as inputs.

 ```html
 <!-- src/components/TaskList.vue -->